 I like chewier cookies in chocolate chip and peanut butter cookies, and crunchy cookies in rolled or sliced cookies.
 You can control the texture of your cookies by adding an extra egg yolk, brown sugar, and softened butter to make the cookies chewier.
 You can make cookies thinner and crispier by using all white sugar, melting the butter fully, and reducing your flour by 2 tbsp.

 The kind of flour you use makes a difference.

 ‘Measure the flour carefully.
 Even an extra tbsp. of flour can result in tough, dry, crumbly cookies.
 Where you live has some bearing on the kind of flour that is available to you.
-US all purpose flour tends to be made from soft wheat while Canadian all purpose flour tends to be milled from hard wheat, so your mileage may vary.
+The US all-purpose flour tends to be made from soft wheat while Canadian all-purpose flour tends to be milled from hard wheat, so your mileage may vary.
 Check out this post for an explanation of the different kinds of flour available to the home baker.

 Don’t mix your batter too hard or too long.

 Your batter needs a bit of air so when you cream the butter and sugar, incorporate air but don’t beat it so long that the butter liquefies.
 One minute should be sufficient.
 You want it to hold its structure in the cookies, refraining from melting until it hits the oven’s heat.
 This will make the cookies flakier and lighter.
 Once you add the flour and baking powder, avoid overbeating.
 You don’t want to awaken the gluten in the wheat-like you would when bread baking.

 Use the correct measurements – liquid or dry – when measuring your ingredients.